enhsin/p2-trafficSigns/README.md

 | No passing            | 1.00e+00  | 8.14e-22  | 2.82e-24  | 2.01e-27  | 6.92e-31 |
 | General caution       | 1.00e+00  | 2.17e-14  | 4.45e-16  | 1.96e-19  | 1.74e-19 |

 The predictions are all very certain except for the second image.
+The model identifies the last image covered by snow easily.
 The top 5 guesses for the second image are the following: Yield (69%), Keep left (26%), Go straight or left (4%), Turn left ahead (1%), Ahead only (0.003%).
 It’s interesting that the model thinks the second image, Keep left (round), as Yield (triangle).
 Maybe it mistakenly selects the head of left arrow as the area of interest.

 The softmax probability of each class of the second image is shown below (in sqrt scale).
 Also plotted is the average prediction of Keep left sign (#39) in the test set.
-The model has some troubles distinguish Keep left from Traffic signals (#26), Turn right ahead (#33), Turn left ahead (#34), Keep right (#38), but it rarely thinks Keep left as Yield.
-Note that Traffic signals (#26) is also a triangle sign with red border.
+The model has some troubles distinguishing Keep left (#39) from Traffic signals (#26), Turn right ahead (#33), Turn left ahead (#34), Keep right (#38), but it rarely thinks Keep left (#39) as Yield (#13).
+Note that Traffic signals (#26) is also a triangle sign with red borders like Yield.
+I don’t quite understand what the model is thinking.
 ![alt text](./images/prob.png "softmax probability")

 ### Visualizing the Neural Network